WhatsApp for Business: Tap into WhatsApp’s full potential

 As a business, you have two main options when it comes to using WhatsApp to connect with your customers:

-1. The WhatsApp Business App
+1. WhatsApp Business App

 The WhatsApp Business App is a free app designed for small business owners.
 It allows for easy setup and straightforward communication with customers, making it ideal for start-ups or small businesses with a limited customer base.